MahmoudSelmy/DepthEstimationVGG/README.md

 ### Conclusion

-I've used only 1449 image-depthmaps pairs during this fine-tuning process, I think getting more data we help to significantly improve my results
+I've used only 1449 image-depthmap pairs during this fine-tuning process, I think getting more data will help me to significantly improve my results